Auguste André Thomas Cahours: Discoveries

 In Dumas’ laboratory, he studied potato essence.
-In fact, from a single impure sample of one liter belonging to Chevreul, he succeeded in defining and characterizing it as an alcohol.
+From a single impure sample of one liter belonging to Chevreul, he succeeded in defining and characterizing it as an alcohol.
 He gave it the name of amyl alcohol.
-At that time, neither the difference nor the methods of distinction between the primary, secondary and tertiary alcohols were well established and there was obviously no spectroscopy.
+At that time, neither the difference nor the methods of distinction between the primary, secondary and tertiary alcohols were well established and there was no spectroscopy.
 This product, along with spirit-of-wine (ethanol), spirit-of-wood (methanol) and ethyl of Chevreul (cetyl alcohol), became the fourth member of the series of alcohols.
 Moreover, in collaboration with many scientists, it allowed extraordinary advances in the categorization of compounds more or less known or completely unknown like cumene, the latter having been discovered in collaboration with Gerhardt when they underwent the same reaction as Mistcherlich subjected to benzoic acid, but this time to cuminic acid.
 Their interest in benzoic compounds led to the discovery of numerous aromatic compounds including cumene, cymene and cinnamene (styrene).